Oyl-Wallet/alkanes-contract-indexer/README.md

 We depend on deezel’s common crate for provider and RPC traits.
 Upstream reference: [`Sprimage/deezel`](https://github.com/Sprimage/deezel).

 ### Environment Variables
-Create a `.env` file at the repo root (you can copy from `example.env`) or export variables in your shell.
+Create a `.env` file at the repo root (you can copy from `.example.env`) or export variables in your shell.

 ```env
 DATABASE_URL=postgres://user:pass@localhost:5432/alkanes_indexer